 This phase, providing the opportunity to extend and deepen the student's knowledge, is also followed by all the trainee “attachés”.
 The teaching content in this phase covers one of following professional fields, at the student's choice:

 Students registered for this course may obtain a Master’s degree organized by one the Universities partners with IRAs.
 Following the CiIRA course allows students to validate the different courses and interships for the Master’s.

 Students must write a Master’s Thesis under the supervision of a tutor and defend it in a viva presentation.

 Students are assessed at the end of the course.
 Students will receive a certificate stating that they have passed the CiIRA training course on completion of the course.

 The opportunity to complete this cycle by obtaining a Master in the partner universities of the IRA will be considered on a case by case basis.

-The same application form is used for all the ENA's international courses.
-It is therefore necessary to indicate on the form which course has been chosen (CiIRA).
-Application forms should be deposited with the SCAC of the French Embassy in the applicant's home country.
+The same online procedure is used for all the ENA's international courses.
+It is therefore necessary to indicate when doing the online application which course has been chosen (CiIRA).
+Application forms should be printed and sent to the Cooperation and Culture Department of the French Embassy in the applicant's home country.